 Note: The CEntrance DACport HD was not included because I was having trouble with the sound cutting out.
 All other headphones I’ve tried sound fine with it.
 It’s neither the headphone jack nor the K702’s cable.
 The cable works fine with other amps and the CEntrance works fine with other headphones.
 I really have no idea what the issue is.

 Notice how the 600’s cable has a nice flush edge.
 It plugs into 3.5mm jacks fairly easily.
-The trade off is that you need a snap on adapter; screw on’s just don’t work.
-The K702’s termination by contrast works great with screw on adapters, but as a 3.5mm plug it’s a pain with some Amps.
+The trade-off is that you need a snap-on adapter; the screw on’s just don’t work.
+The K702’s termination by contrast works great with screw-on adapters, but as a 3.5mm plug, it’s a pain with some Amps.
 The CEntrance is one of them.

 Before we delve into pairings, it’s important to discuss headphone Impedance and Sensitivity ratings for these 2.